Permanent residence permits

 You can apply for all Permanent Residency Permits at the Department of Home Affairs, at the nearest office in the South African province in which you intend to live and work.
 Alternatively, if you are based overseas, you can apply at your nearest South African embassy, mission or consulate in the country in which you live.

-An immigration practitioner can make the application on your behalf.
+An immigration lawyer can make the application with you as your “skilled companion”.